Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Wei Wuxian swallowed and said, “Jin Zixuan.”

 “You were always so much, you were always… You tormented me.
-I could not stop thinking about you.
+I couldn’t stop thinking about you.
 For years I tried to tell myself that my father would never agree, and I knew all the rumors about Jiang Fengmian, about how he refused everyone so much as an audience with you.”

 “You don’t know what you’re saying.”

-His relentless words halted, but only because Wei Wuxian had raised his other hand and pushed it over his brow as if it could ease the ringing ache under his skin.
+His relentless words halted, but only because Wei Wuxian had raised his other hand and pushed it over his own brow as if it could ease the ringing ache under his skin.
 As if it could put any sort of a barrier between them.
 “You were engaged,” he breathed, mortified.
 Nausea fitted snugly to the hollow of his throat.
 “To my shijie.
 To my sister.”

 “How could anyone look at Jiang Yanli when you stand next to her?”